zealsprince/ti18n/README.md

 - **TypeScript Support**: Full type safety for your projects
 - **Flexible Configuration**: Adapts to different project structures
 - **Validation Tools**: Track translation coverage and missing keys
+- **Parameters**: Support for dynamic values in translations
+- **Language Aliases**: Support for language aliases within the same locale

 ## Use Cases